Nick McKenzie: Awards and recognition

-McKenzie has won Australia's top journalism award, the Walkley Award, ten times.
+McKenzie has won Australia's top journalism award, the Walkley Award, twenty times.
 In 2010, McKenzie and colleague Richard Baker won the Australian Centre for Independent Journalism's George Munster prize.
 In 2012, McKenzie and Baker were rated the third most influential journalists or editors in Australia by news website Crikey.

+In 2019, McKenzie won the Lowy Institute Media Award for reporting on foreign interference in Australia.
 McKenzie has twice been named the Graham Perkin Australian Journalist of the Year, once alongside Baker (2017) and by himself in 2021.
-In 2019, McKenzie won the Lowy Institute Media Award for reporting on foreign interference in Australia.

 In 2020, McKenzie was named the Kennedy Award's Journalist of the Year for his work exposing war crimes and corporate corruption.
 He won the award again in 2022.
 McKenzie is the most decorated journalist in the history of the Melbourne Press Club's Quill Awards and has twice won the press club's highest award, the Gold Quill.
+He was shortlisted for the 2023 Australian Political Book of the Year for Crossing the Line.

+McKenzie is a former president and life member of the Melbourne Press Club.

 Walkley Awards

 The annual Walkley Awards, under the administration of the Walkley Foundation for Journalism, are presented in Australia to recognise and reward excellence in journalism.
-McKenzie's ten Walkley Awards include:
+McKenzie's twenty Walkley Awards include: